germainkevinbusiness/UIPresenter/README.md

 ## Usage (might change in the future)
+This library is only functional when called from either an Activity, a Dialog or a Fragment.
 Basic usage is shown below, when you want to present a View with this library.
 In this case, when you want to set a background color, text, text color:
 ```kotlin